Frequently Asked Questions

 Is this law applied to Tier II members?

 This law does cover Tier II members.
-However, the pensionable earnings cap for Tier II members in Fiscal year 2023 is $119,892.41.
-Because the governor’s set salary is higher than these pensionable earnings caps, Tier II members’ pensionable earnings will not exceed the limit or generate an employer bill.
+However, because the governor’s set salary is currently higher than these pensionable earnings caps, Tier II members’ pensionable earnings will not exceed the limit or generate an employer bill.

 Does the law limit the actual earnings an employer can pay an employee?